connorsakmar/CDC-Leading-Causes-of-Death/README.md

-For those who want more statisitcs and info on general American health, this is a useful resource:
+For those who want more statisitcs and general information on American health, this is a useful resource:

 https://www.cdc.gov/healthreport/publications/compendium.pdf